Julio VOLTARELLI

 We found six patients obtained insulin free (IF group) and

-three remained insulin dependent (ID group); C-peptide production
+three remained insulin dependent (ID group); C-peptide

-declined CD3+CD4+, CD3+CD8+ T cell population and recovered B
+include declined CD3+CD4+, CD3+CD8+ T cell population and

-differences between the two groups; most immune-related genes and
+significant differences between the two groups; most

-pathways were up-regulated in peripheral blood mononuclear cell
+immune-related genes and pathways were up-regulated in

-(PBMC) of both groups while none of transcription factors for
+none of transcription factors for immune regulatory component

-group and distinct pattern of top pathways, co-expression network
+pattern of top pathways, co-expression network as well as ‘hub’

-as well as ‘hub’ genes (eg, TCF7 and GZMA) were associated with
+genes (eg, TCF7 and GZMA) were associated with each group.

 Conclusions